dexie/dexie-website/docs/Tutorial/React.md

 Notice two things here:

-1. The function passed to [useLiveQuery()](/docs/dexie-react-hooks/useLiveQuery()) queries dexie for all friends using [toArray()](/docs/Collection/Collection.toArray()).
+1. The function passed to [useLiveQuery()](/docs/dexie-react-hooks/useLiveQuery()) queries dexie for all friends.
-2. The result will be undefined on initial render - which explains why we refer it as `friends?` rather than `friends`.
-The reason for this is the asynchronic nature of IndexedDB.
-Just be aware of this fact and make sure your rendering code handles it.
+2. The result will be undefined momentarily before the very initial result arrives - which explains why we refer it as `friends?` rather than `friends`.

 # 6. Pass some query params